 You might scan through the headings and subheads first — after all, they’re bold and eye-catching — but you still have to live with the cognitive load of connecting those headings to the links below.
 But links tend to be pretty visually loud too, so wouldn’t it be even easier if every link told you exactly where it would take you without demanding I read all the other copy?

 For more, check out the WebAIM article on links.

-Alt tags also play a key role for screen-reader users on the web.
-Without these invisible bits of copy, there’s literally no way for low-vision and blind users to understand the content of images, data visualizations, and infographics.
+Alt tags also play a key role for people who use screen readers on the web.
+Without these invisible bits of copy, there’s literally no way for vision impaired or blind people to understand the content of images, data visualizations, and infographics.
 With alt tags, we can ensure that no one has to miss the information conveyed in our pie charts, hero photos, and infographics.

 Back in the bad old days of black-hat SEO madness, alt tags were abused as just another method of stuffing a page with keywords.
-Which was horrible for users of screen readers.
+Which was horrible for people depending on screen readers.
 Just imagine reading through a blog article and hearing:

 “CSS layouts let us CSS HTML tables table-based layouts tables web web design code markup floats inline inline-block block W3C web consortium…”

 All in a screen reader’s eerily robotic tones.